jtallant/skimpy/README.md

 * Clone this repo

 ## TODO
-* Slug opton in metadata
+* Slug option in metadata
 * Slug property on content class
 * Collection for archives
 * Twig extension for rendering date in site default date format